syslog-ng/syslog-ng.github.io/doc/_admin-guide/050_The_configuration_file/005_Global_and_environmental_variables.md

 id: adm-conf-global
 description: >-
     You can define global variables in the configuration file.
 Global variables are actually name-value pairs.
-When syslog-ng processes the configuration file during startup, it automatically replaces name with value.
+When {{ site.product.short_name }} processes the configuration file during startup, it automatically replaces name with value.
 ---